Adoption Aid Grants FAQs

 What is the monetary amount of grants awarded?

-Show Hope grants average $5,000.
-Because we are not able to award all qualified applicants, Show Hope encourages families to seek additional sources of adoption funding, including potential support from your church and well as other grant organizations.
+Show Hope grants fall within the range of $6,000 to $10,000.
+Show Hope encourages families to seek additional sources of adoption funding, including potential support from your church as well as other grant organizations.
 Please visit the Christian Alliance for Orphans website for information regarding additional funding opportunities.